Quansight/diff-tar/README.md

 Create differential tarballs
 ============================

-Note: This project is still experimental (tested with Python 3.8).
+Note: The https://github.com/regro/conda-mirror/pull/9 adds this tool
-The plan is to add the functionality to conda-mirror, as a conda-diff-tar command.
+      to conda-mirror.

 This tools allows you to create differential tarballs of a (usually mirrored) conda repository.
 The resulting tarball can be used to update